seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

 a method for you to SSH into this account.
 Please get the VM, and do the followings:

 - Step 2.a: Download [`src-cloud.zip`](https://seed.nyc3.cdn.digitaloceanspaces.com/src-cloud.zip)
-  from the link or using the following command:
+  from the link or using the following command (if copy-and-paste does not work for your SSH client, you may have to type the command; make sure you type the URL correctly):
   ```
   curl -o src-cloud.zip https://seed.nyc3.cdn.digitaloceanspaces.com/src-cloud.zip
   ```